Structural Engineer Career Definition

 Education and Licensing Requirements

-Entry-level positions generally require a Bachelor of Science in Civil Engineering; however, a Master of Science degree or even an MBA may be required for senior-level, faculty and research positions.
+Entry-level positions generally require a Bachelor of Science in Civil Engineering; however, a Master of Science degree or even a Master of Business Administration may be required for senior-level, faculty, and research positions.
 Every state requires Professional Engineer (PE) licensure, which involves passing a series of exams administered by the National Council of Examiners for Engineering and Surveying (NCEES) (www.ncees.org).
 The first test is the Fundamentals of Engineering (FE) exam, also known as the Engineer in Training (EIT) exam, and is often taken before graduation.
 The Principles and Practice of Engineering (PE) exam is taken after four years of experience working with a licensed engineer, but experience requirements may vary by state.
 Structural engineers take two PE exams, and some states, such as California, have additional licensure and exam requirements related to seismic principles.
 The Structural Engineers Association website offers networking opportunities, seminars and job listings throughout the U.S. (www.seaint.org).

-The Bureau of Labor Statistics (BLS) expects the field of civil engineering, of which structural engineering is a significant part, to experience average growth to all occupations (8% from 2014-2024).
-As of May 2015, the median annual salary for civil engineers was $82,220.
+The U.S. Bureau of Labor Statistics (BLS) expects the field of civil engineering, of which structural engineering is a significant part, to experience fast as average growth to all occupations (6% from 2018-2028).
+As of May 2018, the median annual salary for civil engineers was $86,640.

 Check out related occupations whose duties also involve designing and construction buildings:

-Based on projections from the BLS, architects should see 7% growth in employment during the 2014-2024 decade.
-The median yearly salary for architects, excluding those working in the naval and landscape industries, is $76,100, as seen in BLS reports from May 2015.
+Based on projections from the BLS, architects should see 8% growth in employment during the 2018-2028 decade.
+The median yearly salary for architects, excluding those working in the naval and landscape industries, was $79,380, as seen in BLS reports from May 2018.

 Civil Engineering Technician

-The number of civil engineering technician jobs is expected to increase by 5%, according to the BLS, between 2014 and 2024.
-However, some new positions will be found in the renewable-energy industry.
-In 2015, the BLS determined that civil engineering technicians received $49,260 in median annual wages.
+The number of civil engineering technician jobs is expected to increase by 5%, according to the BLS, between 2018 and 2028.
+Some new positions will be found in the renewable-energy industry.
+In 2018, the BLS determined that civil engineering technicians received $52,580 in median annual wages.